mmarcon/cloudplayer/README.md

 ## Tech stuff

 Cloudplayer is built entirely in JavaScript.
-I chose not to use any MVC-kind-of frameworks beacuse it seemed unnecessary for such a simple application.
+I chose not to use any MVC-kind-of frameworks beacuse it seemed an overkill for such a simple application.

 jQuery was used for DOM manipulation, and in the attempt of keeping the code as clean as possible all the DOM-related code was kept in the same module.
 I decided to use **require.js** to modularize my code, and the related **r.js** to optimize the code and build the final distribution of Cloudplayer.